-Foster carers' homes are safe, well-maintained, clean and have enough space to allow children to have privacy.
+Foster carers' homes are safe, clean and have enough space to allow children to have privacy.
 The provider must ensure that the home is well maintained and adequate for the number of people living there.
 The service ensures that the foster carers' vehicles are safe, clean and are maintained to meet all legal requirements.

 Children feel valued, supported and their right to privacy is respected in the foster home.
-Children feel that their family, friends and interests are respected and valued by the provider and foster carers.
-Children are supported to maintain links with their family and friends, when appropriate.
+Children feel that their family, friends and interests are respected and valued by the service and foster carers.
+Children are supported to maintain links with their family and friends.

-Examples of information or evidence that will be reviewed and how this will be done
+Some examples of information or evidence that may be reviewed and how this will be done